tehcortez/pokemon-tcg-symfony-app/README.md

 ```
 Once the container is running, open your web browser and navigate to http://localhost:8080 or http://127.0.0.1:8080/ to
 access the Pokemon Card API Client.

+### API Documentation
+This project uses NelmioApiDocBundle to provide interactive API documentation.
+To access the API documentation, follow
+these steps:

+1. Ensure the application is running (using one of the methods described above).
+2. Open your web browser and navigate to http://localhost:8000/api/doc if using the built-in PHP server or Symfony CLI,
+or http://localhost:8080/api/doc if using Docker.
+The interactive API documentation will be displayed, allowing you to explore the available endpoints and test them
+directly from the browser.

 ## Testing
 To run the unit tests for the application, use the following command: